mbasagoitia/yale-library-project/README.md

-# Yale Philharmonia Library Application
+# Yale Philharmonia Library Catalogue Application

 A desktop application for cataloguing, reporting, and managing the Yale Philharmonia Library collection.